Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 2. **Product Weight and Operational Challenges:**

-There is a correlation between higher product weights and increased occurrences of storage issues and warehouse breakdowns, indicating a need for strategic management of heavier products.
+There is a correlation between higher product weights and increased occurrences of storage issues and warehouse breakdowns, indicating a need for strategic management of higher amount of products.

 3. **Distribution Across Areas:**